slatedocs/slate/source/includes/_BLEProtocol.md

 |:------------------:|:---------------:|:------------:|:-----------------:|:--------------:|------------|
 |        0x41        |       0x10      |      CRC     |0x02 (motion state)| Enable/Disable |  Reserved  |

-In the response mode, the data section includes 4 bytes for the timestamp in microseconds (Byte#4-7), and then the motion state data, i.e., a single byte (Byte#8), which is either 0 (stop motion) or 1 (start motion).
+In the response mode, the data section includes 4 bytes for the timestamp in microseconds (Byte#4-7) as a 32-bit unsigned integer value in little endian format.
+This means that Byte#4 is the LSB, and Byte#7 is the MSB of the timestamp.
+Next, we have the motion state data, i.e., a single byte (Byte#8), which is either 0 (stop motion) or 1 (start motion).
 The whole response packet structure including header is shown below:

 | Byte 0 (subsystem) | Byte 1 (length) | Byte 2 (CRC) |  Byte 3 (command) |Byte 4-7 |    Byte 8    | Bytes 9-19 |
 |:------------------:|:---------------:|:------------:|:-----------------:|:-------:|--------------|-------------|